beshu-tech/readonlyrest-docs/commercial.md

 ## What is Priority Support?

 Priority support is an email based, private support service with the creators of ReadonlyREST, and it covers two (2) incidents per quarter.
+Email [support@readonlyrest.com](mailto:support@readonlyrest.com?subject=ReadonlyREST%20refund%20required).

 We guarantee a max response time of 2 working days (usually less).

-Please remember that the scope of priority support is limited to the resolution of ReadonlyREST issues, not Elasticsearch issues, not your application or infrastructure issues.
+Please remember that the scope of priority support is limited to the resolution of ReadonlyREST issues, not Elasticsearch or Kibana issues, not your application or infrastructure issues.

 Any further engagement beyond the above terms requires to either:

 * go through the [public forum](https://forum.readonlyrest.com) (outside of SLA terms)
-* be purchased as [consultancy days](mailto:info@readonlyrest.com?subject=ReadonlyREST%20consultancy%20required) ($700 USD / day)
+* be purchased as [consultancy days](mailto:sales@readonlyrest.com?subject=ReadonlyREST%20consultancy%20required) ($700 USD / day)
 * the subscriber to buy a secondary Enterprise subscription for that year, so to double their quarterly priority support slots.

 ### Am I eligible of Priority support?
 Non paying users, must rely only on community support alone.
-ReadonlyREST PRO comes with 14 days "onboarding" dedicated support (on the whole ReadonlyREST stack).
+ReadonlyREST PRO comes with 30 days "onboarding" dedicated support (on the whole ReadonlyREST stack).
-ReadonlyREST Enterprise comes with 14 days "onboarding" dedicated support (on both plugins) AND **one year of priority support** via email or forum private messages.
+ReadonlyREST Enterprise comes with 30 days "onboarding" dedicated support (on both plugins) AND **one year of priority support** via email or forum private messages.

 In case you have a specific agreement with Beshu Limited (the company behind ReadonlyREST) for a commercial license that allows you to redistribute ReadonlyREST commercially, the priority SLA support does not cover your commercial customers directly.
 We will accept support requests from you and your staff only, and within the limits stated in the end user license agreement.

 ### Join the support forum
 For enabling priority support: